 Type of activity 10.1 Evaluation criteria 10.2 Evaluation methods 10.3 Percent from the

 The evaluation can be final mark

 done face-to-face or

 online

 10.4 Course Minimum required Written exam 70 %

 conditions for passing Students receive for

 the exam (mark 5): in solving each a form with

 accordance with the 3 subjects of theory and

 minimum performance an application.

 standard it is necessary

 to know the fundamental

 notions required in the

 subjects, without

 presenting details on

 them

-For 10: thorough

-knowledge of all subjects

-is required

-10.5 Laboratory Minimum required Test + practical 30%

-conditions for promotion application

-(grade 5): in accordance At each laboratory

-with the minimum students receive a test

-performance standard and a grade.
-Each

-recognition of the stands student also receives a

-used to carry out the grade for laboratory

-laboratory works, work during the semester

-without presenting and for the laboratory

-details on them work file.
-This results in

-For 10: detailed an average for the

-knowledge of how to laboratory.

-perform all laboratory

-work
+For 10: thorough knowledge of all subjects is required 10.5 Laboratory Minimum required conditions for promotion (grade 5): in accordance with the minimum performance standard recognition of the stands used to carry out the laboratory works, without presenting details on them For 10: detailed knowledge of how to perform all laboratory work Test + practical application At each laboratory students receive a test and a grade.
+Each student also receives a grade for laboratory work during the semester and for the laboratory work file.
+This results in an average for the laboratory.
+30%